Dashboard

 Research each university thoroughly

-Know the teaching style (PBL vs lecture-based), clinical exposure timeline, and what makes each school distinctive.
+Know the teaching style, clinical exposure timeline, and what makes each school distinctive.
+Use the extended notes in each university profile.

 Key dates for 2026 entry